dorucioclea/IsengardContract/README.md

 # Functionality:
-- User must be able to send an NFT to the contract for auction -> contract must know that this is auction and not auction and must save owner.
+- User must be able to send an NFT to the contract for auction -> contract must know that this is auction and not sale and must save owner.
 - User must be able to send an NFT to the contract for sale -> contract must know that this is sale and not auction and must save owner.
 - User must be able to bid on the NFT if found on the auction list
 - User must be able to buy the NFT if found on the sale list